 Unemployment Insurance is the primary U.S. policy tool for sustaining workers during periods of high unemployment.
 But it has a history of being repeatedly neglected.
 Federal reform has been stalled for nearly 50 years.

 Jan 5, 2021 The RAND Blog

 Do unemployment benefits keep people from accepting jobs?
 What effect do they have on the economy?
 Researchers and policymakers have been debating these issues since COVID-19 led to widespread job losses last spring.

 The pandemic gave managers a window into the struggles of working women.
 What will they do with this information?
 Will they accommodate women by making exceptions to their established norms?
 Or will they do the harder work of remaking their culture so women are no longer the exception?

 Dec 14, 2020 The RAND Blog

 The economic downturn during the pandemic is affecting women workers measurably more than men.
 There were 2.2 million fewer women in the labor force in October 2020 than there were last October.
 Investing in childcare and expanding labor laws could keep women employed and buoy the entire economy.

 Nov 24, 2020 Dallas Morning News

-Added to longstanding challenges such as securing child care and combatting pay disparities, the economic downturn due to the COVID-19 pandemic has hit women workers measurably harder than men.
-The consequences make clear just how much policy has failed to keep up with women's progress.
+Added to long-standing challenges such as securing child care and combating pay disparities, the economic downturn due to the COVID-19 pandemic has hit women workers measurably harder than men.
+The consequences highlight just how much policy has failed to keep up with women's progress.

 Oct 23, 2020 The RAND Blog